elephantscale/es-training-new/kafka/slides/Kafka-API.md

 producer.send(record); // <-
 ```

- * The ‘record’ is placed in the send buffer
+ * The 'record' is placed in the send buffer

  * It will be sent to Kafka in a separate thread